Country number: 26

 Who?
 With Don

 When?
-June 2001, side trip from Bangkok, coming from Myanmar, going on to Cambodia
+June 2001, Bangkok and Phuket, coming from Myanmar, going on to Cambodia

 How?
 Bus, car